Last modified: Aug 14, 2024

 Understanding energy consumption

-Before we give you an example of how much energy can be regenerated, we need to explain energy consumption.
-Because this affects the result.
+Before we provide examples of how much energy can be regenerated, we need to explain energy consumption, as it affects the results.

 Consumption by aerodynamic drag

-A moving car will have forces based on air resistance that will push against the movement.
+A moving car experiences air resistance that opposes its movement.

 Audi e-tron in wind tunnel